-The PTR-MS instrument has been described in detail elsewhere (Yuan et al., 2017; and references therein).
-The data presented herein were obtained with two state-of-the-art CHARON PTR-MS analyzers (models PTR-TOF 4000X2 and PTR-TOF 60 6000X2) produced by Ionicon Analytik (Innsbruck, Austria).
-In their conventional set-up, these analyzers include inlet capillaries made of polyether ether ketone (PEEK) and a drift tube plus ion funnel consisting of electropolished SS drift rings and polytetrafluoroethylene (PTFE) spacers.
+The PTR-MS instrument has been described in detail elsewhere (Yuan et al., 2017, and references therein).
+The data presented herein were obtained with two state-of-the-art CHARON PTR-MS analyzers (models PTR-TOF 4000X2 and PTR-TOF 6000X2) produced by IONICON Analytik (Innsbruck, Austria).
+In their conventional setup, these analyzers include inlet capillaries made of polyether ether ketone (PEEK) and a drift tube plus ion funnel consisting of electropolished SS drift rings and polytetrafluoroethylene (PTFE) spacers.
 PEEK and especially SS are known to adsorb certain analytes.
 In an effort to optimize the instrumental time response, we have eliminated all surfaces that are prone to analyte adsorption (Fig. 1).
 All PEEK capillaries were replaced by surface-treated SS capillaries.
 The surface treatment consisted in an application of functionalized hydrogenated amorphous silicon coating.
 The same surface passivation was applied to all wetted SS parts in the drift tube.
-In the CHARON inlet, the sampler and the vaporizer as well as -the transfer tube from the vaporizer to the drift tube and inlet lines -weare housed in a temperature-controlled enclosure that can be operated from room temperature to 120°C. The enclosure temperature is referred to as the drift tube temperature (T{drift}).
+In the CHARON inlet, the sampler and the vaporizer as well as the transfer tube from the vaporizer to the drift tube were surface-passivated.
+Figure 1 shows all surface-treated parts in blue.
+As for conventional PTR-MS analyzers, the drift tube and inlet lines were housed in a temperature-controlled enclosure that can be operated from room temperature to $120\,^{\circ}$ C. The enclosure temperature is referred to as the drift tube temperature ($T{\rm drift}$).

-70 2.2 Performance assessment of the EVR PTR-MS instrument
+2.2 Performance assessment of the EVR PTR-MS instrument

-A laboratory study was carried out to measure signal decay times in the EVR PTR-MS analyzer for 29 analytes listed in the Supplement (Tab.
-S1).
-A single analyte was supplied in steady concentration to the analyzer and instantly removed from the inlet. $\tau{1/e}$ is the time it took the analyte signal to decay to 1/e (36.8%) of its initial value. τ{90} is the time it took the analyte signal to decay to 1/e (36.8%) of its initial value. τ{90} is the time it took the analyte signal to decay to 1/e (36.8%) of its initial value. τ{90} is the time it took the analyte signal to decay to 10% of its initial value.
-A stable gaseous analyte concentration, which is herein denoted with the subscript (g), was

-- 75 generated by placing a spatula tip of the solid sample into a 100 ml glass vial.
-The vial was heated and flushed with zero air (RH ~ 30%).
-Heating temperatures ranged from 50 to 120°C, depending upon the melting point of the analyte.
+A laboratory study was carried out to measure signal decay times in the EVR PTR-MS analyzer for 29 analytes listed in the Supplement (Table S1).
+A single analyte was supplied in steady concentration to the analyzer and instantly removed from the inlet. $\tau{1/e}$ is the time it took the analyte signal to decay to 1/e (36.8%) of its initial value. τ{90} is the time it took the analyte signal to decay to 10% of its initial value.
+A stable gaseous analyte concentration, which is herein denoted with the subscript (g), was generated by placing a spatula tip of the solid sample into a 100 mL glass vial.
+The vial was heated and flushed with zero air (RH $\sim 30\%$).
+Heating temperatures ranged from 50 to 120 °C, depending upon the melting point of the analyte.
 The dynamic headspace of the vial was sampled through the gas inlet of the PTR-MS analyzer.
-Instrument and inlet were zeroed by overflowing the inlet with zero air (Fig. S1).
-A stable particulate analyte concentration, which is herein denoted with the subscript (p), was generated by dissolving an aliquot of the solid sample in HPLC-grade water (Sigma-Aldrich Chemie GmbH, - 80 Taufkirchen, Germany).
-The solution was then nebulized with a home-built nebulizer.
-The nebulizer outflow was dried with two home-built diffusion dryers and gases were removed with an activated charcoal denuder (NovaCarb F, Mast Carbon International Ltd., Guilford, UK).
-The CHARON inlet and PTR-MS instrument were zeroed by diverting the sample flow through a high efficiency particulate air (HEPA) filter (Fig. S1).
+The instrument and inlet were zeroed by overflowing the inlet with zero air (Fig. S1 in the Supplement).
+A stable particulate analyte concentration, which is herein denoted with the subscript (p), was generated by dissolving an aliquot of the solid sample in HPLC-grade water (Sigma-Aldrich Chemie GmbH, Taufkirchen, Germany).
+The solution was then nebulized with a homebuilt nebulizer.
+The nebulizer outflow was dried with two homebuilt diffusion dryers, and gases were removed with an activated charcoal denuder (NovaCarb F, Mast Carbon International Ltd., Guildford, UK).
+The CHARON inlet and PTR-MS instrument were zeroed by diverting the sample flow through a high-efficiency particulate air (HEPA) filter (Fig. S1).

-Exemplary data from a field study were taken to show the signal response of the EVR PTR-MS analyzer when switching between the CHARON particle inlet and the gas inlet.
+Example data from a field study were taken to show the signal response of the EVR PTR-MS analyzer when switching between the CHARON particle inlet and the gas inlet.
 The data were collected during a measurement campaign at the TROPOS Research Station Melpitz (Spindler et al., 2013) in Germany in February 2019.